PixelsCommander/CanvasImage/README.md

 #####Solution#####

-It is possible to avoid such this problem with disabling browser anti-aliasing with CSS in this way there will be nothing to disable.
+It is possible to avoid such a problem with disabling browser anti-aliasing with CSS so there will be nothing to disable then.
 Have sense?

 Let`s add next CSS code to stylesheet: